-SEIS-NL experiment : This experiment will integrate a VBB 2 axis seismometer, a 4 axis short period seismometer and a series of environmental sensors for pressure, infrasounds and temperature.
-IPGP has the overall responsibility of the experiment and is responsible for the VBB and environmental sensors.
-ETHZ is responsible for the electronics of the experiment and JPL for the short period sensors.
-SEIS-NL is also in charge of data acquisition for SPICE experiment.
+SEIS-NL experiment: This experiment will integrate a VBB (Very Broad Band) 2 axis seismometer, a 3 axis Short Period seismomet er and a series of environmental sensors for pressure, infra-sounds and temperature.
+IPGP (France) has the overall responsibility of the experiment and is responsible for the VBB and environmental sensors.
+ETHZ (Switzerland) is responsible for the electronics of the experiment and JPL(USA) for the SP (Short Period) sensors.
+SEIS-NL instrument is also in charge of data acquisition for SPICE experiment.

-Scientific objective : The SEIS-NL instrument will perform both the seismic and tidal measurements.
+Scientific objective: The SEIS-NL instrument will perform both the seismic and tidal measurements.
 It was proposed onboard the NetLander by a large team of scientists, mostly involved in Earth seismology and Earth tides.
 The seismic data analysis will determine the mean values of the shear and bulk elastic moduli and seismic attenuation as a function of depth, mainly from the transmitted phases.
 The reflected phases will mainly constrain the position of the interfaces between the mantle and core, the state of the core, the position and characteristics of mantle discontinuities and crustal thickness.
-Technologie and collaboration : The experiment is done by a consortium between France (white), Switzerland (yellow) and USA (green).
-Funding by PRODEX for Switzerland, NASA for USA and CNES/INSU for France.